hunteke/temoa/docs/source/Documentation.rst

 ExistingCapacity
 ^^^^^^^^^^^^^^^^

-:math:`{ECAP}_{t \in T, v \in \text{P}^e}`
+:math:`{EC}_{r \in R, t \in T, v \in \text{P}^e}`

-In contrast to some competing models, technologies in Temoa can have vintage-specific characteristics within the same period.
-Thus, Temoa treats existing technological capacity as processes, requiring all of the engineering characteristics of a standard process, with the exception of an investment cost.
+The :code:`ExistingCapacity` parameter defines the capacity installed prior to the beginning of :code:`time_optimize`.
+Note that processes with existing capacity require all of the engineering-economic characteristics of a standard process, with the exception of an investment cost.

 .. _GDR: